 - The camera should be attached to a swivel head.
 Tilt it forward so that when the camera is at your eye, the lens is level even though the monopod is leaning at 45 degrees.

-- When you are shooting, get into a good solid stance, and hold the camera firmly against your face.
+- When you’re shooting, get into a good solid stance, and hold the camera firmly against your face.
 You now have a virtual tripod that is every bit as good as most actual tripods–with the added benefit of being easy to work with.

 This photo tip can help you rescue your monopod from the closet and turn it into one of your most useful accessories.
-Since it is easier and lighter to carry than a tripod, you’ll actually use it and create far better photography.
-For more information, check out the resource box!
+Since it’s easier and lighter to carry than a tripod, you’ll actually use it and create far better photography.

 Dan Eitreim writes for ontargetphototraining.com.
 He has been a professional photographer in Southern California for over 20 years.
 His philosophy is that learning photography is easy if you know a few tried and true strategies.